nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

     type: Array
 ```

 AlphabetUpdate notification\.
-This notification is produced when Alphabet nodes updated it's list in the contract\.
+This notification is produced when Alphabet nodes have updated their lists in the contract\.
 Alphabet argument is an array of ByteArray\.
 It contains public keys of new alphabet nodes\.

 ```
 AlphabetUpdate: